Coronavirus advice for farm and ambulatory equine vets

 - Maintain a physical distance of 2m from other people as much as possible

-- Make sure you follow your usual biosecurity practices, including wearing clean protective clothing and disinfecting between clients
+- Due to the highly transmissible nature of the new Covid-19 virus strain, make sure you are redoubling your biosecurity practices.
+This includes wearing clean protective clothing and disinfecting between clients as normal.

 - Consider sedating animals needing treatment or investigation where appropriate, especially if this helps maintain the 2m physical distance from the handler